OssiB/cleaningdata/Codebook.md

-Getting and cleanign the data codebook
+Getting and cleaning the data codebook
 ======================================

 We use following files